Kuronekoji/autoHealerTerraria/README.md

  I was going to implement a way to check buffs / debuffs to account for cooldown, but got lazy as I had already cropped the healthbar out.
 Let me know if you have any better ideas or implementations in this program.

+######Notes
+-Your game resolution must be 1920x1080, otherwise the healthbar will not be found, this is to account for different monitors.
+-If Terraria is not in focus when cooldown is being counted, this will throw the timers more offsync so try to only use this when you are actively fighting or AFK.
+-Sometimes if the game is loading weird it may false trigger.